tamulib-dc-labs/docs/_sources/applications/dspace/oaktrust.rst.txt

 Getting Item Based Stats
 ========================

-Let's pretend we want to get all traffic
+Let's pretend we want to find out which collections have gotten the most traffic in the month of October 2025.
+By collections, we mean we want to find the owning collections of the most popular items over the past month.